0

 3,500

 The Olympics is divided into two seasonally themed halves.
 The Summer Olympics includes a myriad of fair weather sports, from track and field to swimming, gymnastics, and basketball.
 Conversely, the Winter Olympics focuses upon cold-weather sports, such as bobsledding, ice skating, and skiing.
 Both events are held every four years, but their schedules are currently offset by two years.
-Thus, the Summer Olympics will take place in 2024, 2028, and 2032, with the Winter Olympics scheduled for 2026, 2030, and 2034.
-Due to the global COVID-19 pandemic, the 2020 Summer Olympics in Tokyo were postponed until July/August of 2021.
+Thus, the Summer Olympics will take place in 2028 and 2032, with the Winter Olympics scheduled for 2026, 2030, and 2034.

 The IOC also puts on the Summer and Winter Youth Olympics, which cater to athletes 15 to 18 years old.
 The Youth Olympics uses an offset two-lane/four-year schedule similar to that of the main games but with different host cities and venues.
-In addition, the Olympics are intertwined with many regional events, such as the Pan American Games and the Asian Games.
+The broader Olympic movement also includes regional multi-sport events such as the Pan American Games and the Asian Games, which are organized by continental bodies and recognized by the IOC.
+It also includes the Paralympic Games—held in the same host cities.

 | Former Country | Total Olympic Medals | Years Received | Notes |